Polarised W+j production at the LHC: a study at NNLO QCD accuracy: Results

 \subsection{Fitting polarised fractions}

 In \refse{sec:def} we discussed how to extract longitudinal and transverse boson polarisations.
 Polarisation fractions are simply theoretical quantities that depend on the intricate structure of the EW sector in the particle theory of the nature.
-It means that that such parameters can only be experimentally extracted in an indirect way, based on theoretical inputs.
+It means that such parameters can only be experimentally extracted in an indirect way, based on theoretical inputs.
 One of the commonly used methods is template fitting.
 It prescribes fitting predefined shapes of polarised (theoretical) predictions to the data.
-In this section we will show how such method benefits from NNLO accurate predictions.
+In this section we will show how such method benefits from NNLO-accurate predictions.

 As a first step towards experimental application, we use \emph{mock data} for which we simply take the NNLO fully off-shell prediction.
 The underlying assumption is that these distributions are best suited to describe the data and can therefore serve as a proxy for a more precise experimental measurement.
+In particular, the mock data errors are generated according to the NNLO fully off-shell prediction based on a total luminosity of 250 fb$^{-1}$.
 The fit only considers bins where the off-shell and interference effects are small: in particular, we use a 3\% criterion.
 The polarisation fractions are fitted as linear coefficients that multiply the normalised polarisation shapes.
 The more distinct the shapes are, the more precise the fit will be.
 We have also checked that fits to unpolarised and sum of polarised setups produce similar results.

+Both polarisations are fitted independently using a $\chi^2$ fit for each of the 7 scales taking into account all errors: